mariosApplication/WeblogChallenge/README.md

+# Weblogchallenge - Application Readme
+This is a solution to the processing & analytical part of the weblog challenge assignment.
+It is implemented in `Scala` using the `Spark` framework.

+## Setup
+1. Extract the input data file: `gunzip -k 2015_07_22_mktplace_shop_web_log_sample.log.gz`
+1. Build and run the project using `SBT`

+## Code description

+The consists of three main parts, namely the `WeblogChallenge` and `AnalyticalGoals` files and the `Engine` package.
+The `AnalyticalGoals` file exposes an API which tackles each of the goals 1-4.
+The `Engine` package contains the implementation details of those API methods.
+Finally the `WeblogChallenge` file provides the method `runAnalysis` which runs steps 1-4 and persists the results to the directory `./results`.

+---
+---
+---

 # WeblogChallenge
 This is an interview challenge for Paytm Labs.
 Please feel free to fork.
 Pull Requests will be ignored.